Title IX (Sexual Assault, Harassment and Misconduct)

 |STUDENT AFFAIRS OFFICE

-Curt Galloway, Associate Provost and Dean of Student Affairs
+Curt Galloway, Dean of Student Affairs

 Ellen Richter-Norgel, Associate Dean of Students and Retention